AntonBazhal/serverless-plugin-custom-roles/README.md

 provider:
   name: aws
+  iam:
+    role:
-  iamRoleStatements: # [Optional] these statements will be applied to all functions
+      statements: # [Optional] these statements will be applied to all functions
         - Effect: "Allow"
           Action:
             - "xray:PutTraceSegments"
             - "xray:PutTelemetryRecords"
           Resource: "*"
+      permissionsBoundary: "arn:aws:iam::123456789012:policy/boundaries" # [Optional] the ARN of the policy used to set the permissions boundary for the role

 functions:
   function1: